Applicant

 Prepress refers to all the print production functions that take place from the moment the files are sent to the printer to the actual printing.
 These functions might include some of the following: receiving media files, creating proofs for review and approval, making any final changes/edits, creating the plates for the offset press, etc. At BluePrints, we use a 3-step final proofing process:

 Step 1: PDF proof (review copy/elements/fonts) – We request a PDF proof of the artwork from our vendors.
 This allows us to proofread the content one last time and make sure the piece contains no mistakes.
-It also lets us make sure the text hasn’t shifted or the images haven’t moved while the printer processed the files.
+It also lets us make sure the text hasn’t shifted or the images haven’t moved while the printer processes the files.

 Printing (offset vs. digital)

 Printing is the mechanical process of applying ink to paper using an offset or digital press.
-The offset press is the most cost effective way of producing large volumes of printed materials, while the digital press is more commonly used for smaller volume and lower production cost.
+The offset press is the most cost-effective way of producing large volumes of printed materials, while the digital press is more commonly used for smaller volumes and lower production costs.
 It is important to understand that the final product will look slightly different when printed digitally vs. offset, as well as from printer to printer.
-Proper and consistent paper selection is also a critical component of the process because color appears distinctively on different paper stocks and with or without finishes (varnish, aqueous coating, etc.).
+Proper and consistent paper selection is also a critical component of the process because colour appears distinctively on different paper stocks and with or without finishes (varnish, aqueous coating, etc.).
 So when you need to reprint, it is best to use the same methodology, on the same paper, with the same finishes, at the same printer to match the original run as closely as possible.
 As part of our service, we have skilled production managers who oversee the process to ensure great and consistent outcomes.

 Bindery/Finish